Skip to main content

 Why two phases

-Some risks live on the prompt — a user pasting a Social Security number, or a script accidentally leaking an API key.
+Some risks live on the request — a user pasting a Social Security number, or a script accidentally leaking an API key.
 Some live on the response — a model emitting a tool call to delete files, or returning a connector target that’s outside your allow-list.
 Splitting evaluation in two lets each rule run where it can actually do its job, without the SDK having to guess.
 It also lets the audit trail show exactly which side fired, which is what auditors care about during review.

 When each phase runs

-Pre-model phase
+Request phase

-Post-model phase
+Response phase

-The deterministic-first ordering is the same security contract on both sides: once a local rule has refused the call, the LLM judge is not invoked — no network call, no token spend, no chance of the prompt or response reaching an external model.
-Operator-set rule priorities reorder rules within a phase but never across the Phase 1 / Phase 2 split.
+Naming disambiguation: “phase” in this page means the request/response side a rule runs on.
+The engine internally also splits each side into “Phase 1” (deterministic checks) and “Phase 2” (LLM-backed checks) — that ordering is a security contract, not an operator choice, and is unrelated to the phase field on a rule.
+Once a local rule has refused the call, the LLM judge is not invoked — no network call, no token spend, no chance of the prompt or response reaching an external model.
+Operator-set rule priorities reorder rules within Phase 1 or Phase 2 but never across the split.

 Phase × type matrix